ibm-cloud-architecture/eda-tech-academy/docs/getting-started/eepm.md

     You should see messages being consumed.

+    !!! note
-    NOTE: EEM can only be used for consuming data.
+         EEM can only be used for consuming data.
 Not for producing data.